-

 Mort, Eirene, 1879-1977

-Description [1856-1980]
+Description [1856-1993]

 Summary

-MS Acc03/127 comprises various items relating to artist Eirene Mort (1 box).
+MS Acc03.127 comprises various items relating to artist Eirene Mort (1 box).

-The Acc06/17 instalment includes manuscripts written by Mort on Mort family history (3 v.); albums of drawings and verse, 1870-1875; loose letters, cuttings and photographs; an album of exhibition catalogues and cuttings; correspondence, 1904-1980 (4 binders); and, a manuscript on French coinage, 1856 (1 box, 2 cartons).
+The Acc06.017 instalment includes three volumes of manuscripts written by Mort on Mort family history; albums of drawings and verse, 1870-1875; loose letters, cuttings and photographs; an album of exhibition catalogues and cuttings; four binders of correspondence, 1904-1980; and, a manuscript on French coinage, 1856 (1 box, 2 cartons).

 Biography/History